 After reading the book I just had to chat to the author!
 Hi Isabeau & welcome!

 Hello.
-My name is Isabeau Kelm and I live in Madrid, Spain, with my fiancé and our daughter.
+My name is Isabeau Kelm.
 I completed my Bachelor’s Degree programme in Art History at the University of Glasgow and later earned an MA in Creative Writing at Teesside University, Middlesbrough.
 I derive my ideas from my numerous travels and my personal interest in my own biographical roots.
 You can find my creative non-fiction works that explore my family history and my collection of poems under my pseudonym ‘I.W.
 Zilke’.

 Your degrees in Art History & Creative Writing obviously helped to set the ball rolling towards a career as a writer, but what truly inspired you to become writer in the first place?

 I honestly think I was born with the desire to write.
 Whatever I see or hear inspires images and conversations in my mind that I often express in poems or stories.
 Like many other authors, I am prone to daydreaming and have been writing since I learned how to write, but it was actually my mother who encouraged me to write professionally and I am forever grateful to her for believing in my writing abilities.